vnscriptkid/minimek/NOTES.md

   - All reducers receive an event and can react to it (combineReducers)
 - Fix mapping between console.log and the file that it comes from https://stackoverflow.com/questions/69071151/why-is-console-log-showing-react-devtools-backend-js4049-instead-of-the-file
+- Redux technique: a connected list that passes item IDs to connected list items